 PDF applauds Karen for bringing awareness of Parkinson’s to Keene State and for her successful fundraising efforts.

 Taking on physical challenges for charity has become a summer tradition for Ms. Isenberg.
-The English language instructor and tennis professional has already raised more than $10,000 for PDF to honor her mother who lives with the disease.
+The English language instructor and tennis professional has now raised more than $20,000 for PDF since 2008 to honor her mother who lives with the disease.
 Her physical endeavors include a 438-mile bike ride across Pennsylvania, a half marathon, a climb of Mount Kilimanjaro and a 468-mile bike ride across Iowa.
 The cause is especially close to her heart as her late grandfather also lived with Parkinson's.

 Atlanta, GA resident Eric Young swam more than five and a half miles across Lake Belle Taine in Nevis, MN on July 6, 2013 in memory of his late mother, Barbara Vandergraft, who lived with Parkinson’s for more than 27 years.
 He surpassed his initial fundraising goal and raised $7,000 to benefit PDF.